Ani0202/DSC-ML-Round-2/README.md

 # DSC-ML-Team-Round-2
 Multi-class classification ML/DL model on the Fashion MNIST data.

-Extract the datasets from Datasets.zip file before executing the code
+Extract the datasets from Datasets.zip file in the same folder of the code before executing the code

 Algorithms applied and their accuracy:
 	Decision Tree: 79.21%.